There’s no tastier way to make this meat than cooking lamb chops in the oven.

 Once seared, place the lamb chops on a baking tray and pop in the heated oven for 30 minutes.

-An alternate method for cooking lamb chops in the oven is using your broiler.
+An alternate method for cooking lamb chops is using your broiler.

 Place your lamb chops under the broiler for: